To give you more insight into India’s tiger country, have a look at ...

 One of India’s jewels is its collection of National Parks, Sanctuaries, and Reserves.
 It is a testament to India’s commitment to wildlife that it protects these areas as well as it does.

 The pressures from the immense population are real.
 India’s economic transformation is remarkable, for its pace, and scope.
-While some meaningful changes have taken hold in rural India, it remains largely unchanged.
+While some meaningful changes have taken hold in rural India (telecom, electricity, paved roads), it remains largely unchanged.
 You can easily imagine what life was like hundreds, if not thousands of years ago.

 Wild India is often not easy to get to.
 When it is remote, getting there requires stamina, tolerance, and patience.
 These qualities are generally rewarded with beautiful scenery, lovely people, and humbling encounters with wildlife.